-Our graduate students can register for ENGL 5193/Graduate Internship in English (3 hours) in order to get credit for professional work completed outside of the classroom.
-Such an opportunity must be set up by the student in conversation with the DGS and then approved by the department before the student can be registered for that course number.
+Our graduate students can register for ENGL 51903/Graduate Internship in English (3 hours) in order to get credit for professional work completed outside of the classroom.
+Such an opportunity must be set up by the student in conversation with the Director or Associate Director of Graduate Studies and then approved by the Director of Graduate Studies before the student can be registered for that course.